 It’s also important to engage with ERP outside of therapy sessions.
 If you touch a doorknob and resist handwashing while you’re with your therapist, great!
 But if you spend the rest of your week not touching doorknobs or washing your hands each time you do, you probably won’t see much improvement.

 For others, ERP may not be enough on its own.
 People with extreme and unrelenting OCD symptoms may need medication in addition to ERP.
 In more severe cases, patients may require surgical procedures, such as deep brain stimulation, but these are usually only used as a last resort.

 While ERP can treat any obsession or compulsion, it’s not always recommended for people who struggle with thought disorders like schizophrenia, as they may not be able to distinguish between writing a story about their worst-case scenario and the reality of that fear actually coming true.
 Some studies also suggest people with OCD who experience disgust, instead of anxiety, from their triggers may not see their exposures get easier over time, though more research is needed to know for sure.

 How to Try Exposure Response Prevention

 Did you know that ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.?
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
-Schedule a phone call with a member of the NOCD clinical team to learn more about how a licensed OCD therapist can help you get better.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment with a member of the NOCD clinical team to learn more about how a licensed OCD therapist can help you get better.
 This consultation is free and doesn’t take very long—and it could be one of the most important calls you ever make.